sauravnakarmi/AWS-Static-Website/README.md

 ## Overview
 This project aims to host a highly available static website using HTML, CSS, Javascript, Simple Storage Service (S3), Route 53, CloudFront Distribution and Certificates Manager.
 The primary goal is to achieve a secure, highly available website.
 I followed a tutorial from Tiny Technical Tutorials.

-### Part 1: Setting up S3 for static website hosting
+### Part 1: Setting up S3 for static website hosting-
 I followed a tutorial (by GreatStack on youtube) to help jump start the process of building the website using HTML, CSS, and Javascript code.
 I then took that code and uploaded it to an S3 bucket and configured S3 bucket for public access.
 When creating an S3 bucket an important stipulation is that the bucket name has to be the same as the domain name that you register.

 ### Part 2: Getting a custom domain